 Sitting, studying, stressing, repeat.
-That can make up a good portion of students’ day.
-With mid-term exams, essays and readings, we often find an influx of students visiting our clinics for chiropractic care and massage therapy.
+As a student, that can make up a good portion of your day.
+With mid-term exams, essays and readings, we often find an influx of students visiting our clinics for chiropractic care, physiotherapy and massage therapy.
 While most are aware of the importance of good posture, especially with the increased news coverage over topics such as “Text Neck” and “Sitting Is The New Smoking”, many continue with their bad habits.
 These posture habits can lead to pain and discomfort in the back and neck, and contribute to headaches and other aches and pains.

-There are four things that can easily be implemented to help students improve their posture:
+There are four things that can easily be implemented to help you as a student improve your posture:

 1. Protecting You Lower Back